Working from home has many benefits. Although not all jobs can be done remotely, the ones that can are fruitful for both employees and employers.

 - Telecommuting boosts productivity by 13%.

-- Work from home can reduce unscheduled absenteeism by 63%.
+- Working from home can reduce unscheduled absenteeism by 63%.

 - 73% of all departments plan to include remote workers by 2028.

-Work From Home Statistics: How People Feel About Telecommuting
+Work From Home Statistics in 2023: How People Feel About Telecommuting

-1. 80% of employees would be more loyal to employers if provided with flexible work options.
+1. 80% of employees would be more loyal to employers if provided flexible work options as of 2022.

 Remote work benefits both employees and employers.
-It provides more flexible working options for employees and a great way to boost retention for employers.
-It’s easy to see that in the numbers — 80% of workers would be more loyal if they had the option to telecommute.
+It provides more flexible working options for employees and is a great way to boost retention for employers.
+It’s easy to see that in the numbers — 80% of workers would be more loyal if they could telecommute as of 2022.

-2. Women are 13% more likely to consider themselves more productive when working remotely than men.
+2. In 2022, 40% of women will consider themselves more productive when working remotely than men.

-Interestingly, women seem to feel more productive when working from home.
-The remote work trends and stats show us that 50% of female workers feel at their prime while working remotely.
+Interestingly, women feel more productive when working from home.
+As of 2022, the remote work trends and stats show that 50% of female workers feel at their prime while working remotely.
 Meanwhile, only 37% of male employees feel the same way.

 3. 51% of 45–60-year olds regularly take advantage of remote working options.

-Working remotely is a relatively recent trend.
-The younger generations (namely, millennials and boomers) are more likely to take advantage of it.
+Working from home is a relatively recent trend.
+The younger generations (millennials and boomers) are more likely to take advantage of it.
 On the other hand, senior employees don’t have telecommuting ingrained in their work culture.

-9. 99% of people would like to work remotely at some point in their careers.
+7. 97.6% of people would like to work remotely at some point.

 Remote work appeals to so many people.
-At the very least, it provides a convenient change in scenery and a slew of benefits, especially in terms of personal scheduling.
-There are also health and work/life balance perks that people can take advantage of when telecommuting.
+At the very least, it provides a convenient change in scenery and a slew of benefits, especially regarding personal scheduling.
+When telecommuting, people can also take advantage of health and work/life balance perks.

 For the most part, this is why flexible work-from-home jobs are so popular nowadays.
-There are simply too many benefits to this kind of work to ignore.
-It also makes sense that a staggering 99% of people would like to work from home, at least sometimes.
+There are simply too many benefits to this kind of work to pay attention to.
+It also makes sense that at least 97.6% of people sometimes want to work from home in 2023.